App Development: User Guide

 In app, you can have a default navigation plan for the app and you can optionally override it for each page.
 The navigation plan consists of buttons that will appear on the navigation bars located at the top and/or bottom of the user screen.

 You add "APP-NAVIGATION" tag to your application and on pages where you need a different navigation.
 Within that you add the list of commands and the location of the command button.
 The button can be positioned on the navigation bar itself (left or right) or on the dropdown menu that is launched from one of the navigation bars.
-There is great deal of flexibility on how you decide to structure the navigation controls.
+There is a great deal of flexibility on how you decide to structure the navigation controls.
 A command can be placed on both the top and bottom bar, if required.
-The dropdown menus themselves are available on both the nav bars.
+The dropdown menus themselves are available on both nav bars.

 You can attach one of the following actions with each command in the navigation -